Infineon/mtb-example-psoc4-msclp-csd-button/README.md

 The MOSI pin of the SPI slave peripheral is used to transfer data to the three serially connected LEDs for controlling color, brightness, and ON or OFF operation.
 The three LEDs form a daisy-chain connection, and communication happens over the serial interface to create an RGB configuration.
 The LED accepts a 32-bit input code, with three bytes for red, green, and blue colors, five bits for global brightness, and three blank '1' bits.
 See the [LED datasheet](https://media.digikey.com/pdf/Data%20Sheets/Everlight%20PDFs/12-23C_RSGHBHW-5V01_2C_Rev4_12-17-18.pdf) for more details.

-### Steps to set up the VDDA supply voltage in device configurator
+### Set up the VDDA supply voltage and debug mode in Device Configurator

 1. Open Device configurator from the Quick panel.